Policy Overview

 EU policymakers adopted the file in April 2023 and it became law in May 2023.

-• Shipping: the EU ETS includes the 100% of intra-EU shipping emissions and 50% of extra-EU shipping emissions from 2024, with non-CO2 emissions covered from 2026.
+• Shipping: The EU ETS for shipping included 100% of intra-EU shipping emissions and 50% of extra-EU shipping emissions from 2024, with non-CO2 emissions covered from 2026.

-• Road transport and buildings: The new EU ETS for road transport and buildings will start in 2027, covering all fossil fuel combustion without a split between private and commercial emissions.
+• Road transport and buildings: The new EU ETS for road transport and buildings will roll out in 2027, covering all fossil fuel combustion without a split between private and commercial emissions.
 It includes a price cap of 45 euros per ton of CO2 until 2030.

 • Aviation: The bid to expand the scope of the EU ETS for aviation was unsuccessful, and the current intra-EU scope is maintained until 2027.
 However, if CORSIA isn’t strengthened by 2025, the Commission has the remit to propose to extend the scope.
 Free allowances will be phased-out by 2026 , but 20 million SAF-allowances would be allocated to cover the difference of sustainable aviation fuels.